-Prolapse means that a body part has slipped or fallen down from its normal position.
-Rectal prolapse is when the rectum -- the bottom part of your large intestine -- drops down towards or outside your anus.
-While that may sound frightening, it is typically not considered a medical emergency.
+Prolapse is when any body part slips or falls down from its normal position.
+Rectal prolapse is when your rectum -- the last section of your large intestine -- drops down or slides out of your anus.
+While that may sound scary, it’s typically not considered a medical emergency.
 However, the longer you have the condition, the worse it can get.
-And living with rectal prolapse can cause embarrassment and impact your quality of life, as well.
+Living with rectal prolapse can cause embarrassment and affect your quality of life.

 Types of Rectal Prolapse

 - External prolapse: The entire rectum sticks out of your anus.

 - Mucosal prolapse: Part of the rectal lining pokes out of your anus.

 - Internal prolapse: The rectum has started to drop but is not yet sticking out of your anus.